Winter Garden, Florida: Geography

-The exact coordinates for the City of Winter Garden is located at (28.560328, –81.584069).

 According to the United States Census Bureau, the city has a total area of 40.4 km2, of which 39.9 km2 is land and 0.5 km2 (1.28%) is water.

 Winter Garden is bordered on the south by the town of Windermere and the census-designated place Horizon West, on the east by the city of Ocoee, on the west by the town of Oakland and the census-designated place Tildenville and on the north by Lake Apopka.

 Topography

 The terrain is characterized by a gentle to moderately sloping topography.
 Winter Garden has the highest elevation spot in Orange County.
 The highest elevation is 222 ft in NAVD 88 (North American Vertical Datum) located in the southwest corner of the city South near the county line with Lake County.
 The lowest elevation in the city is 64 ft near Lake Apopka.

 Climate

 Winter Garden has a warm and humid subtropical climate, and there are two major seasons each year.
 One of those seasons is hot and rainy, lasting from May until October (roughly coinciding with the Atlantic hurricane season).
 The other is a cooler season (November through March) that brings more moderate temperatures and less frequent rainfall.
 The area's warm and humid climate is caused primarily by its low elevation and its position relatively close to the Tropic of Cancer, and much of its weather is affected by the movement of the Gulf Stream.